SophieAu/imperial-splendour-site/data/content/posts/2020-07-01-july-20-developers-blog.md

 #### </center>

 Also the British can recruit a cavalry unit in Hispaniola and Cuba, the Ulhans Britannique.
-Historically they were recruited for service in Hispaniola in Europe as an auxillary unit for the British campaign in Hispaniola.
-Due to the climate in the West Indies and the yellow fewer many men died.
-Therefore the unit have only 60 men.
+Historically they were recruited for service in Hispaniola in Europe as an auxiliary unit for the British campaign in Hispaniola.
+Due to the climate in the West Indies and the yellow fever many men died.
+Therefore the unit has only 60 men.

 #### <center>Ulhans Britannique: